-The Strong is home to hundreds of thousands of historical objects related to play, including the world’s most comprehensive collection of toys, dolls, and games.
-Thousands of artifacts are on view in museum exhibits and thousands more are viewable online, including examples of toys inducted into The Strong’s National Toy Hall of Fame.
-This unprecedented assemblage of historical materials of play offers a unique interpretive and educational window into the critical role of play in human physical, social, and intellectual development and the ways in which play reflects cultural history.
+The Strong owns and cares for the world’s most comprehensive collection of toys, dolls, board games, video games, other electronic games, books, documents, and other historical materials related to play.
+This unprecedented assemblage offers a unique interpretive and educational window into the critical role of play in human physical, social, and intellectual development and the ways in which play reflects cultural history.